 Oklahoma

 Oklahoma Administrative Rules do not provide a specific CNA staffing ratio.
-Nevertheless, they do indicate that facilities should be staffed to provide nursing and health services at all times.
+Nevertheless, they indicate that facilities should be staffed to provide nursing and health services at all times.

 Source: Oklahoma Administrative Rules 310:675-13-5.
 Nursing Services.